 Now I don’t panic often, but standing in what appeared to be a broken, pitch-black elevator was definitely disconcerting.
 I banged on the doors.
 “Au secours!”
 I yelled.
 No response.
 I banged again and yelled even louder.
 Rien.
 I have to say that one of the most impressive attributes of darkness is that it fires up your imagination faster than a cup of coffee.
 It took me all of about ten more seconds to jump to the conclusion that I was going to be trapped inside the elevator indefinitely.

-I banged on the door again for good measure, and then decided to take out my camera, which emits a little orange light when it tries to focus on objects.
-I scanned the elevator for the alarm (not there).
+I banged on the door again for good measure, and then decided to take out my camera (yes, I did not have my phone), which emits a little orange light when it tries to focus on objects.
+I scanned the elevator for the alarm.
+Encore rien.
 After accidentally taking five pictures of the darkness, I realized that the elevator was strangely buttonless.
 I put the camera back in my pocket and began to bang like hell.
-Finally, after about five minutes, the doors opened.
-Two women were standing there, staring at me.
+Finally, after about five minutes, the doors opened to two perplexed-looking women.

 “You must be an American,” the first woman said.
 “Who else would do such a foolish thing?”